What is Alexithymia?

 - Global alexithymia score plus three subscales.

-- Widely used benchmark in research and clinics.
+- Widely used benchmark in research.

 PAQ-24